Our Journey Toward Health Equity

 Valley celebrates the diversity of our staff and community and recognizes it is vital to create a culture of equity that positively impacts the health and well-being of those we serve.
 We set bones, we mend hearts, we prevent disease, we bring people back from the brink of death and back to their families, and sometimes we help them say good-bye.
-We also recognize the systemic and institutional racism that is part of the very fabric of American culture.
 As caregivers, we hold an enormous responsibility to lead by example as our service area is home to the most diverse population in Washington state.
-We take this responsibility seriously and strive to become an anti-racist organization.
-In collaboration with UW Medicine, we ask each of our caregivers and each person in our community to challenge the personal biases that exist within ourselves, to be an ambassador for equity for the diverse populations we serve and employ, and care for all in our community like family.
+We take this responsibility seriously and strive to become an inclusive organization that fosters understanding and belonging.
+We ask each of our caregivers and each person in our community to challenge the personal biases that exist within ourselves, to be an ambassador for equity for the diverse populations we serve and employ, and care for all in our community like family.

 Valley's senior leadership, in collaboration with the Equity, Diversity & Inclusion Committee, have pledged to work toward becoming an anti-racist organization to help build a better future for the Black, Indigenous and People of Color (BIPOC) members of our community who we employ, provide care for and those whom we need to build trust with to be able to provide care.
 This pledge includes eliminating systemic discrimination against people of color, LGBTQ+ communities and other marginalized populations we serve in our diverse community.
 WE stand together.
 WE stand strong.
 WE are Valley.

-Caregiver Commitment: Each Valley employees sign an annual pledge to uphold Valley’s mission, vision, values and commitment, which includes treating all with respect, compassion and in a way that meets their needs.
+Caregiver Commitment: Each Valley employee signs an annual pledge to uphold Valley’s mission, vision, values and commitment, which includes treating all with respect, compassion and in a way that meets their needs.

-Caucus Groups: Four caucus groups—Black, People of Color, White, and LGBTQ+-- meet for monthly conversations to identify areas for improvement toward becoming a more inclusive, equitable, and safe place to work and receive care for ALL at Valley.
-Our caucus goals are to educate ourselves and each other about discrimination; build a common language toolkit so we can safely and effectively discuss discrimination; learn and practice skills to confront discriminatory behavior in the workplace and in our personal lives.
+Caregiver Affinity & Learning Groups: Five affinity groups—Black, Indigenous, People of Color Affinity Group; White EDI Advocacy Learning Group; Mental Health Affinity Group; United EDI Advocacy Learning Group; and LGBTQIA+ Affinity Group-- meet for monthly conversations to identify areas for improvement toward becoming a more inclusive, equitable, and safe place to work and receive care for ALL at Valley.
+Our affinity group goals are to educate ourselves and each other about discrimination; build a common language toolkit so we can safely and effectively discuss discrimination; learn and practice skills to confront discriminatory behavior in the workplace and in our personal lives.

 Valley Partners Alongisde City of Renton & Local Business Leaders to Declare "Hate Has No Home Here"